Quantum binary polyhedral groups and their actions on quantum planes: McKay quivers

-The quiver of type DL also arises in other studies of a quantum McKay correspondence.
-For instance, see the work of Malkin, Ostrik, and Vybornov \cite{MOV} on quiver varieties; there, type DL is referred to as type $T$. \end{remark}
+The quiver of type $\widetilde{\text{DL}}$ also arises in other studies of a quantum McKay correspondence.
+For instance, see the work of Malkin, Ostrik, and Vybornov \cite{MOV} on quiver varieties; there, type $\widetilde{\text{DL}}$ is referred to as type T. \end{remark}